-In addition to Hunter, other industry professionals and legislative experts will address health insurance rules and give insight into business trends that affect the healthcare market.
+Our guest speaker is a four-time Olympian, Ruben Gonzalez, who will provide inspiration as he teaches the personal effectiveness system he used to achieve nonstop success in both the Olympics and in business.
+He is proof that ordinary people can achieve extraordinary things if they will follow a few simple steps.
+In addition to Gonzalez, other industry professionals and legislative experts will address the health insurance rules and give insight into business trends that affect the healthcare market.
 More than 20 professional development workshops will take place, offering continuing professional education credits toward state-required agent licensing, which supports the agent's vital role in helping healthcare consumers obtain and understand health insurance.

-The National Association of Health Underwriters represents 100,000 professional health insurance agents and brokers who provide insurance for millions of Americans.
-NAHU is headquartered in Washington, DC.
-For more information, please call Kelly Loussedes at 202-595-3074 or email kloussedes@nahu.org.
+The National Association of Benefits and Insurance Professionals represents 100,000 professional health insurance agents and brokers who provide insurance for millions of Americans.
+NABIP is headquartered in Washington, DC.
+For more information, please call Kelly Loussedes at 202-595-3074 or email kloussedes@NABIP.org.